KIT-CMS/Excalibur/README.md

 called if a list with `PlottingJob` is returned by the config function.

+## Troubleshooting
+In case of program errors:

+- Make sure you have sourced CMSSW and  `ini_excalibur.sh` / `ini_merlin.sh`
+- Check that you are up to date in all four repositories (Excalibur, Artus, Kappa, KappaTools)
+- Use `make allclean` and `make all`

 ## Tutorial
 This tutorial (as well as the Artus, HarryPlotter and Excalibur documentation in general) is incomplete.
 Please add any information that you think is missing or